sergadin/dbd-oracle/README.md

 # dbd-oracle: Oracle database driver for CL-DBI

-This driver is based on OCI bindings developed for CLSQL-oracle.
+This driver is based on OCI bindings developed for CLSQL.

 ## Usage